 the use of hormone therapy drugs to achieve very low levels of testosterone without surgical removal of the testicles.
 See also androgen deprivation therapy, castration, testicles.

 prevention or reversal of disease using drugs, chemicals, or other substances.
-This idea is not ready for widespread use in cancer care, but it is a promising area of study.
-For instance, the drugs tamoxifen and raloxifene are approved to help reduce breast cancer risk among women at very high risk of the disease.
+For instance, the drugs tamoxifen and raloxifene can be used to help reduce breast cancer risk among women at very high risk of the disease.

 treatment with drugs that kill cancer cells.
 Chemotherapy is often used, either alone or with surgery and/or radiation, to treat cancer that has spread or come back (recurred), or when there is a strong chance that it could come back.
 Often called chemo.